Skip to content

 Methods

-Students acts avatars in simulations and joint seminars with international students.
-Other methods include e.g. independent studying, videos, tests
+Students act avatars in simulations and joint seminars with international students.
+Other methods include e.g.independent studying, videos, tests.

 Modules